Skip to content

 Important

 POOL_NAME is the name of folder that you will use when registering pools and starting node in core mode.
 This folder would typically contain your hot.skey,vrf.skey and op.cert files required.
-If the mentioned files are absent, the node will automatically start in a passive mode.
-Note that in case CNODE_PORT is changed, you'd want to re-do the deployment of systemd service as mentioned later in the guide
+If the mentioned files are absent (expected if this is a fresh install), the node will automatically start in a relay mode.

 Start the node⚓︎

-To test starting the node in interactive mode, you can use the pre-built script below (cnode.sh) (note that your node logs are being written to $CNODE_HOME/logs folder, you may not see much output beyond Listening on http://127.0.0.1:12798).
+To test starting the node in interactive mode, we will make use of pre-built script cnode.sh.
 This script automatically determines whether to start the node as a relay or block producer (if the required pool keys are present in the $CNODE_HOME/priv/pool/<POOL_NAME> as mentioned above).
+If the <MITHRIL_DOWNLOAD> variable is set to 'Y' it will download the latest snapshot from a Mithril aggregator to speed up the blockchain synchronization.
 The script contains a user-defined variable CPU_CORES which determines the number of CPU cores the node will use upon start-up:

 ######################################